-Before implementing research that involves human subjects, researchers must have their protocol reviewed and approved by a Kent State Institutional Review Board (IRB), which ensures that the rights and welfare of study participants are protected.
+Before implementing research that involves human subjects, researchers must have their protocol reviewed and approved by a Kent State Institutional Review Board (IRB), which ensure that the rights and welfare of study participants are protected.
 Learn more about researching with human subjects.

 When deciding to become a research subject it is important to weigh the risks, discomforts, and benefits associated with a study.
 This information is clearly describe in the study's consent form.
 If you are interested in becoming a research subject or would like to learn more about your rights as a research subject, please contact the Office of Research Compliance at email@example.com.
 Federal Office for Human Research Protections webpage is an excellent resource to learn more about participating in research.
 You can also register for a ResearchMatch account.

 If you are conducting hemp research you must complete this project registry; you are responsible for ensuring that your research is compliant with Ohio Department of Agriculture policy.

 CITI training is available online and provides a broad overview on topics related to animals and human subjects research, occupational health and safety, conflict-of-interest policies, responsible conduct of research, laboratory safety, radiation safety, and biosafety/biosecurity.
 Learn more about online training opportunities.
 The study PI is responsible for ensuring project specific training is completed.